JoachimCarvallo/Attendance-prediction-at-the-Chateau-de-Villandry-and-web-interface/README.md

 ### 3. A few statistics

 <p align="justify">
 In this section, we will try to see how our covariates relate to attendance, using bivariate plots.

 **Maximum temperature of the day :** We can see on the first graph on the left the maximum temperature on the x-axis and the difference to seasonality on the y-axis, each point representing a day in our dataset.
-The variance of the deviation from seasonality is important but we can still distinguish an interesting trend : the frequentation tends to be more and more important compared to the seasonality when the temperature rises to a threshold around 28 ° C. From this threshold, each additional degree seems to reduce attendance.
-This conclusion coincides very well with intuition.
+The variance of the deviation from seasonality is important but we can still distinguish an interesting trend : the frequentation tends to be more and more important compared to the seasonality when the temperature rises.
+This trend continues up to a threshold, around 28°C, from which the trend is reversed : each additional degree seems to reduce attendance.

- **Precipitations :**
+ **Precipitations :** The second graph, on the right, is similar to the previous one but with precipitation.
+The x-axis is on a logarithmic scale and 1 corresponds to 0 mm fallen.
+We are also seeing an interesting trend: the more rain, the less frequentation.
+This observation and that of the temperature seem very intuitive because the Château de Villandry is particularly famous for its gardens.
 </p>

 <p align="center">